ixd-teaching/body-detection/README.md

 The important classes and objects in the framework are:

 *Class BodyStream:*
-Bodystream loads and sets up the model by hooking it up to the webcam via the video element.
-When started the BodyStream continously analyses the camera footage and when body poses are detected they are emitted via 'bodiesDetected' event.
+Bodystream loads and sets up the model by hooking it up to the webcam via the provided HTML video element.
+When started the BodyStream continuously analyses the camera footage and when body poses are detected they are emitted via 'bodiesDetected' event.

 *Class Bodies:*
-Bodies contain all data and methods with regard to bodies detected in one video snapshot.
+Bodies contain all data and methods with regard to bodies detected in one video frame.

 *Class Body:*
 Body contain all data and methods with regard to a single body detected in a video snapshot, i.e. body parts and confidence score.
 The Body class also has methods for relating body parts to each other (e.g. distance between them).

 *Class BodyPart:*
-BodyPart contain all data and methods with regard to a single bodypart (e.g. left knee), which is postion, speed and confidence score.
+BodyPart contain all data and methods with regard to a single bodypart (e.g. left knee), which is position, speed and confidence score.

 *Object bodyParts:*
 The object bodyParts enumerates all body parts.
 When body parts are referenced we should use the names in bodyParts, e.g. 'bodyParts.leftFoot'.

 ### Usage
-To setup body detection instatiate a new object of the class 'Bodystream' with a configuration object:
+To setup body detection instantiate a new object of the class 'Bodystream' with a configuration object:

 ~~~
 const bodies = new BodyStream ({